UCSC-ZeroWaste/Interface/README.md

 3. navigate to http://localhost:3000

-## Overview

-### React by default
-The project runs with React by default and hot replacement of changes to the modules.
-Currently it is on 0.14.3.
+- The Heat Map requires a `config.js` file (located in 'app' folder) with the Google Maps API key.
+- The Line Chart is currently using a forked version of rd3 (hosted at https://github.com/DeliSauce/rd3).
+You need to npm install the forked version first and then navigate to the rd3 folder + npm install from there too.

 ### CSS Modules
 CSS files loaded into components are locally scoped and you can point to class names with javascript.
 You can also compose classes together, also from other files.
 These are also hot loaded.
 Read more about them [here](http://glenmaddern.com/articles/css-modules).

 To turn off CSS Modules remove it from the `webpack.config.js` file.

-### Babel and Linting
-Both Node server and frontend code runs with Babel.
-And all of it is linted.
-With atom you install the `linter` package, then `linter-eslint` and `linter-jscs`.
-You are covered.
-Also run `npm run eslint` or `npm run jscs` to verify all files.
-I would recommend installing `language-babel` package too for syntax highlighting

-### Beautify
-With a beautify package installed in your editor it will also do that.

 ## Data for pickups as of Aug 3, 2017:
     Refuse:  508
     Mixed Recycle:  512
     Cardboard:  323
     GreenWaste:  32
     PRODUCT  UNKNOWN:  1

-#Redux Store
+## Redux Store
+Type `store.getState()` in the chrome developer console to see the current redux global state.

     sample state:
       {
-    currentView: 'LeaderBoard',
+        currentView: {
+          scope: 'local',
+          site: 'Oakes',
+          view: 0
+        },
+        records: {
+          data: {
+            Oakes: [
+                {Site: ...,
+                Load: ...,
+                PickupTime: ...,
+                Product: ...,
+                ...
+                },
+              ...
+            ],
+            Kresge: [
+              ...
+            ],
+            ...
+          }
+          errors: [...],
-    records: [
+          leaders: [
+            {site: "Kresge", totalLoad: 6902, loadWithoutRefuse: 2862, greenRatio: 41.46624},
+            {site: "Porter", totalLoad: 14695, loadWithoutRefuse: 5772, greenRatio: 39.27866},
+            ...
+          ]
+        }
+      }

+- Consider parsing records.data?
+It currently includes all fields from each pickup.
+Perhaps this would be more effectively done on the backend. records.data: [
       { Load,
         PickupTime,
         Product,
         Site,
         ...
       },
-      ...
-    ],
-    site: 'Oakes'
-  }